Simon Wiesenthal, the Nazi Hunter, who did not forget the 6 million murdered Jews

 In this presentation I will present SWIGGI, the Simon Wiesenthal Holocaust Memorial as well as the deportation maps of the Viennese and Dutch Jews.
 Examples of prominent Jews, of elderly people, of children and of entire families will be demonstrated.

 Institutions carrying the name of Simon Wiesenthal – which legacy do they carry on?

 Various institutions are carrying the name of Simon Wiesenthal, the first being the Simon Wiesenthal Center in Los Angeles in 1977.
 After his passing in September 2005 streets in Israel and abroad were named after him; the KKL Simon Wiesenthal Path in the Martyrs’ Forest was inaugurated and the VWI - Vienna Wiesenthal Institute for Holocaust Studies was established.
 Recently, the Austrian Simon Wiesenthal award for fighting anti-Semitism is awarded.

 In this presentation, some of these name bearing sites and their connection to Simon Wiesenthal will be presented.
 A discussion will follow on the contribution of Simon Wiesenthal to seeking justice and not revenge, combating Holocaust denial and fighting antisemitism.

 Simon Wiesenthal's legacy

 English, Dutch, Hebrew, moderate German

-Dr. Racheli Kreisberg serves as Innovation Attaché at the Netherlands Embassy in Israel (www.idic.org.il) and is an experienced genealogist and tour guide in Israel.
+Dr. Racheli Kreisberg is an entrepreneur and an innovation expert.
+She serves as Innovation Attaché at the Netherlands Embassy in Israel and established in 2016 the Israeli Dutch Innovation Center.

-Racheli holds a Ph.D. in Biotechnology and Molecular Microbiology from Tel Aviv University (TAU), an Executive MBA from TAU, a M.Sc. in Chemistry (summa cum laude) from the Technion.
-Racheli served as an intelligence officer in the IDF.
+Racheli holds a Ph.D. in Biotechnology and Molecular Microbiology and an Executive MBA from Tel Aviv University (TAU), and a M.Sc. in Chemistry (summa cum laude) from the Technion.